jquinss/QuickText/README.md

 * Users can change encoding settings.
 * Templates can be cached for later reuse.
 * Users can rename templates.
+* Users can rename folders.

 ## Status
 This project is still in In Progress status

 ## To-Do
-* To be able to rename folders.
 * To be able to move templates by drag and drop.
 * To be able to create backups.